JarlEvanson/zeta/bootloader/README.md

 # Logging
 The bootloader has the capability of logging any errors or useful information by using a serial port or by writing the output to a framebuffer.

+Use of the serial and framebuffer logging methods are controlled by the `serial_logging` and `framebuffer_logging` features respectively.
+They are on by default.

 ### Behavior Pre-Config
 Since the logging system is initialized before parsing the configuration file, the bootloader must have defaults that are used before loading the user desired logging configuration from the configuration file.